-We have been in the construction business since 1979 and have been waterproofing and repairing foundations since our inception.
-This is a family owned and operated business and is not a franchise.
-We are lifelong residents of Toronto and we are proud of our reputation in the industry.
-We have maintained a great record with our clients and have proudly maintained a A+ BBB rating for the life of our business.
+We have been in the construction industry since 1979, and have been waterproofing and repairing foundations since our inception.
+We are a family owned and operated business and not a franchise.
+We are lifelong residents of Toronto and are proud of our reputation in the industry.
+We have maintained a great record with our clients, and have proudly maintained a A+ BBB rating for the life of our business

 Instead of asking how long the warranty is for, ask how many warranty calls you have had in the duration of your business.
 We operate on less than a 1% call back rate on over 1,700+ homes waterproofed since 2010.